manrajgrover/halo/README.md

     # Run time consuming work here
 ```

-Finally, you can use halo with as a decorator:
+Finally, you can use halo as a decorator:

 ```py
 from halo import Halo